yokilam/unit-1-bootcamp/exercises/datastructures.md

 ####5. wordsWithoutList

-Given an array of strings and an integer, write a method that return a new List (an ArrayList) where all the strings of the given length are omitted.
+Given an array of strings and an integer, write a method that return a an ArrayList where all the strings of the given length are omitted.

 ```
 wordsWithoutList({"a", "bb", "b", "ccc"}, 1) → {"bb", "ccc"}